Alexa has many uses, but funny Amazon Alexa tricks might be the best way form of in-house entertainment.

 Alexa can tell you about upcoming concerts around the world.
 Ask "Alexa, when is Bruno Mars coming to New York?" or "Alexa, is there a concert at Gillette Stadium today?"
 Alexa can tell you when and where your favorite artists are performing, and who's coming to your hometown.

-Find more Easter eggs
+How to find more Alexa Easter eggs

 Alexa will gladly tell you more ways to find Easter eggs—but you’ve got to do some work before it gives them up.
 Say “Alexa, tell me an Easter egg,” and it will give you a clue about an Easter egg it can do.
 You’ll need to figure out the right thing to say on your own.